Scarborough Shoal: History

 In 1771, Jean-Baptiste Nicolas Denis d'Après de Mannevillette published a map of the China Sea which includes Scarborough Shoal, along with three unnamed shoals which are close to the Luzon coast.
 The Spanish colonial government of the Captaincy General of the Philippines launched an initial survey of Scarborough Shoal on 4 May 1792.
 The survey, Plano de la Navigación, was taken by Alejandro Malaspina aboard the ship Santa Lucía, with Filipino comrades.
 A chart published in 1794, shows Scarborough Shoal in some detail with the date of the grounding incident indicated, while showing Galit, Panacot, and Lumbay only as dotted outlines.
 In 1808, the Spanish colonial government published the 1808 Carta General del Archipiélago Filipino, showing its sovereign territory of the Philippines, which included Scarborough Shoal and the Spratlys, as recognized by the international community.
 In 1875, a more complete edition of the Carta General del Archipiélago Filipino was published by the Spanish colonial government to define the official territory of the Philippines.

-After the Spanish-American War, Spain in 1898 ceded the Philippines to the United States of America through the Treaty of Paris (1898), and it had maps as annexes.
-However, Scarborough Shoal, the Spratlys, and parts of Tawi-Tawi remained under Spanish control as these were outside treaty lines.
+After the Spanish-American War, Spain in 1898 ceded the Philippines to the United States of America through the Treaty of Paris (1898), and it had maps as annexes.The map clearly shows that the treaty's definition of Philippine territory did not include Scarborough Shoal.
+Because parts of Tawi-Tawi remained under Spanish control as these were outside treaty lines.
 This led to the signing of the Treaty of Washington (1900), which according to the Philippines retroactively ceded Scarborough Shoal, the Spratlys, and the remainder of Tawi-Tawi to the United States as part of Philippine territory.
+Analysts believe that the 1900 Treaty of Washington concerned only the islands of Sibutu and Cagayan de Sulu, as well as Scarborough Shoal.
 In the Islas Palmas case, the United States, as representative of the territory of the Philippines, reiterated in a memorandum that the 1875 Carta General del Archipiélago Filipino "is both an American official and a Spanish official map" of Philippine territory.
 According to the Philippines, this bound the United States on its recognition of the Scarborough Shoal and the Spratly Islands as Philippine territory.
 From 1899 to 1902, the United States war department in the territory of the Philippines republished and reissued four more times the 1875 Carta General del Archipiélago Filipino, with updated features like military telegraph and cable lines, Eastern Cable Company lines, and military department boundaries.
 The maps included Scarborough Shoal as part of Philippine territory, according to the Philippines.